3 Things That Attract Scorpions to Your Home

 |

 Nevada is home to 25 different species of scorpions.
-The Arizona Bark Scorpion is the most common and most deadly in Las Vegas.
-Bark scorpions are a yellow-brown color and about 1 to 3 inches in length.
+The Arizona Bark Scorpion is the most common and deadly in Las Vegas.
+Bark scorpions are yellow-brown and about 1 to 3 inches long.

-Homeowners in Las Vegas and rural communities are likely to encounter these pests, and it’s important to know how to protect your home, pets, and children from scorpions.
-With that said, here are three of the most important factors you should be aware of that could attract scorpions to your Las Vegas home:
+Homeowners in Las Vegas and rural communities will likely encounter these pests, and knowing how to protect your home, pets, and children from scorpions is essential.
+With that said, here are three of the most critical factors you should be aware of that could attract scorpions to your Las Vegas home:

 Water And Moisture

-All pests ultimately need water to survive, even those that live in the desert.
+All pests, including those in the desert, ultimately need water to survive.
 Unsurprisingly, scorpions can go a long time without water as they are well equipped to survive the dry, arid climate that Nevada provides.
-However, they can’t go forever without water, and they usually look for areas that have stagnant water to make their home around.
-Outside your home, this can include leaky hoses and sprinklers, as well as gutters that aren’t draining properly.
+However, they can’t go forever without water, and they usually look for areas with stagnant water to make their homes around.
+Outside your home, this can include leaky hoses, sprinklers, and gutters that aren’t draining properly.

-Inside your home, bathrooms, kitchen cabinets, and laundry rooms are common water sources for scorpions.
-Check your home for scorpions by examining damp and dark places like the basements, and try to eliminate any standing water inside or outside your home.
+Bathrooms, kitchen cabinets, and laundry rooms are common indoor water sources for scorpions.
+Check your home for scorpions by examining damp and dark places like basements and trying to eliminate any standing water inside or outside.

 Food